 - a.
 Fish must be fed a wholesome diet that is: - 1.
 Appropriate for their species, age, and stage of production; - 2.
 Fed in sufficient quantity to maintain good health; and - 3.
-Formulated or assessed to satisfy their nutritional requirements. - b.
+Formulated or assessed to satisfy their nutritional - b.
 All feed must be manufactured from constituents that are free from active parasites and known fish pathogens and contamination. - c.
-Krill-based components in salmon feed must be from certified sustainable sources. - d.
 Managers must be aware of nutrient deficiencies and excesses on sites (freshwater and sea) and correct these as appropriate.